morethan987/hugo_main/content/blog/hugo-blog/index.en.md

 ## Why Hugo?
 It all started with hearing that Hugo could generate webpages and that it was incredibly efficient at compiling static pages.
 I decided to dive into the research—Hugo is said to be the **fastest static site generator** in the world, as claimed on its official website.

-Of course, words are just words, so here’s the output I got when I compiled and ran Hugo locally:
+Of course, words are just words, so here’s the output I got when I compiled and ran Hugo locally without the `public` folder at the beginning:

 |                  | ZH-CN | EN  |
 | ---------------- | ----- | --- |